-- 11. To fulfil all academic engagements (including registration, examinations, tests, tutorials, seminars, practical classes, professional placements, including those which may be held during vacations, meetings, interviews and lectures where applicable) to a standard satisfactory to the Subject Tutor(s), Course Director and ultimately, the Academic Dean. - 12.
-To submit all work required by the tutor(s) to a standard appropriate to the stage which they have reached in their course; and pay attention to Subject Tutors' feedback on their work; to adhere to proper scholarly standards, for example by using academic conventions to give appropriate credit for quoted material and acknowledgment for any respect in which the work is not the student's own or for any assistance received. - 13.
-To submit all work on time, except where a tutor has explicitly given permission for it to be handed in late. - 14.
+6. To fulfil all academic engagements (including registration, examinations, tests, tutorials, seminars, practical classes, professional placements, including those which may be held during vacations,

+- meetings, interviews and lectures where applicable) to a standard satisfactory to the Subject Tutor(s), Course Director and ultimately, the Academic Dean. - 7.
+To submit all work required by the tutor(s) to a standard appropriate to the stage which they have reached in their course; and pay attention to Subject Tutors' feedback on their work; to adhere to proper scholarly standards, for example by using academic conventions to give appropriate credit for quoted material and acknowledgment for any respect in which the work is not the student's own or for any assistance received. - 8.
+To submit all work on time, except where a tutor has explicitly given permission for it to be handed in late. - 9.
 To achieve an acceptable standard in all written Collections where relevant as defined by the Subject Tutor(s) and communicated to the student prior to the Collection.
-This will normally be 55% unless specified otherwise.
+This will normally be 50% unless specified otherwise.
 Collections are sat by the following groups of students: - a.
 Oxford BA and PGDip Theology students: each term, for papers where tutorials were concluded in the previous term; - b.
 Oxford BA ordinands: at the end of the S1 year, in the language they studied during that year; - c.
-DTS and BTh students: at the start of Trinity Term for any papers where they are sitting University timed exams that term.
+DTS and BTh students: at the start of Trinity Term for any papers where they are sitting University timed exams that term. - 10.
+To achieve an acceptable standard in formal University assessments.
+This will normally be: - a.
+Oxford BA students: a pass in Prelims; - b.
+CTS students: an average of 50% after the first two submission deadlines in order to progress to the DTS or BTh; - c.
+DTS and BTh students: a rolling average of 50% in submitted assessments.